KxSystems/docs/docs/ref/flip.md

 3 6
 ```

 The flip of a dictionary is a table, and vice versa.
-If `x` is a dictionary where the keys are a list of symbols, and the values are lists of the same count (or atoms), then `flip x` will return a table.
+If `x` is a dictionary where the keys are a list of symbols, and the values are lists of the same count (or atoms), then `flip x` returns a table.

 The flip of a table is a dictionary.